zsquareplusc/mpy-repl-tool/documentation/commandline.rst

 ``push``
 --------
-Copies files and directories from the PC to the micropython board.
+Copies files and directories from the PC to the MicroPython board.

+The remote path should be absolute (starting with ``/``).
+When copying a single file, the remote path may be a directory or a path including filename.
+When copying multiple files it must be a directory.
+The local path supports wildcards, e.g. ``*.py``.

 usage: there push [-h] [-r] [--dry-run] LOCAL [LOCAL ...]
 REMOTE